yourlabs/django-autocomplete-light/docs/source/navigation.rst

 - each option should contain an url of course, to redirect the user when he selects a option

-Actually, it's not totally true, you could do however you want, but that's the simple way i've found.
+Actually, it's not totally true, you could do however you want, but that's a simple way i've found.

 Once this works, you can follow to the next step.
 For your inspiration, you may